PagerDuty/incident-response-docs/docs/during/during_an_incident.md

 1. Be prepared to page other people as directed by the Incident Commander.

-1. Notify internal stakeholders as necessary, adding subscribers to the PagerDuty incident.
+1. Notify internal stakeholders as necessary, adding subscribers to the GetYourGuide incident.
 We have pre-defined teams called "SEV-1 Stakeholders" and "SEV-2 Stakeholders" which can be used.

 1. Provide regular status updates in Slack (roughly every 30mins) to the executive team, giving an executive summary of the current status.
 Keep it short and to the point, and use `@here`.